sherrytp/overwatch-data-engineer/terraform/README.md

     ```
 6. Execute and create the environment using the following commands.

-If everything goes right, you now have a bucket on Google Cloud Storage called 'datalake_<your_project>' and a dataset on BigQuery called 'stocks_data'.
+If everything goes right, you now have a bucket on Google Cloud Storage called 'datalake_<your_project>' and a dataset on BigQuery called 'owl_data'.

 ## Execution steps
 1. `terraform init`: